nikolai-killer/backend-database-try/README.md

 * requests.dto: Defines DTOs that are required for incoming requests
 * responses.dto: Defines DTOs that are required for outgoing responses

-Under src/entities is the index.cjs, which is the entry point for the node module:
+Under src/entities is the index.ts, which is the entry point for the node module:
 **All defined classes must be exported here.**

 ## Usage in impAct microservices